arpa2/DNS-mixer/doc/dns-mixer-from-partial-masters.md

 Updates are usually processed as `IXFR` changes, so they combine a number of resource record removals and additions into one transaction for each impacted zone.
 An `AXFR` can be handled like an `IXFR` by first removing anything that is currently on the published or rejected lists.

 Elementary procedures are needed for:

 -   Incrementing a Publication Reference Count

 -   Decrementing a Publication Reference Count

+-   Checking a Resource Record against an ACL

 -   Adding a Resource Record